bastillion-io/Bastillion/README.md

 	#set to true to generate keys when added/managed by users and enforce strong passphrases set to false to allow users to set their own public key
 	forceUserKeyGeneration=false

-Database settings can be adjusted in the configuration properties.

-    #Database user
-    dbUser=keybox
-    #Database password
-    dbPassword=p@$$w0rd!!
-    #Database JDBC driver
-    dbDriver=org.h2.Driver
-    #Connection URL to the DB
-    dbConnectionURL=jdbc:h2:keydb/keybox;CIPHER=AES;

-By default the datastore is set as embedded, but a remote H2 database can supported through adjusting the connection URL.

-    #Connection URL to the DB
-	dbConnectionURL=jdbc:h2:tcp://<host>:<port>/~/keybox;CIPHER=AES;

 Supplying a Custom SSH Key Pair
 ------
 KeyBox generates its own public/private SSH key upon initial startup for use when registering systems.
 You can specify a custom SSH key pair in the KeyBoxConfig.properties file.